NeneWang/graph-algo-exploration/architecture.md

 ### Dikiistra's Algorithm

 1. Initialize the following variables:
-    a. `distData: List[{shortestDistance, previosVertex}]`: an array with shortest distance found so far together with the previous vertex that leads to the shortest path.
+    a. `distData: Dict[{shortestDistance, previosVertex}]`: an array with shortest distance found so far together with the previous vertex that leads to the shortest path.
     b. `visited[]`: a boolean array to keep track of visited vertices, initialized to false for all vertices.
     c. `priorityQueue`: a priority queue to store the vertices with their corresponding distances from the source.